johnnolan/wild-magic-surge-5e/README.md

 ## Requirements

-This module requires `betterrolls5e` and the `dnd5e` game system to work.
+This module requires the `dnd5e` game system to work.
 Your character will also need to have a `Feat` set in their character called `Wild Magic Surge`.

-I will look to remove dependencies in the future and make this more configurable as I level up in Foundry.

-This module should prompt you on install if you don't have these dependencies installed.